xipasha/xipasha/README.md

 - 👋 Hi, I’m @xipasha
-- 👀 I’m interested in Python, HTML, CSS, Java for now 😶
+- 👀 I’m interested in developing as well as improving upon already existing software 😶
 - 🌱 I’m a current Software Engineering student at ZUT
 <!--- 💞️ I’m looking to collaborate on -->
 - 📫 How to reach me ... here's my email chipashachiyemfya100@gmail.com